YJDoc2/The-Transpiler-Project/README.md

 See the <a href='https://github.com/YJDoc2/The-Transpiler-Project/blob/master/project.md'>project.md</a> for how the features were developed step-wise

+Also thanks to <a href='https://github.com/YatharthVyas'> for helping with windows makefile

 ## Build instructions

 This can be directly built on linux systems using the outermost Makefile, and is built and tested on Ubuntu 20.04